• HOME

 • CONTACT

-My work has a spiritual nod to the Japanese concept of 'wabi-sabi'.
-Simplistically it's a world view centered on the acceptance of transience and imperfection.
-The aesthetic is sometimes described as one of appreciating beauty that is "imperfect, impermanent, and incomplete" in nature.
-Author Richard Powell distills the belief through a western lens - "Wabi-sabi nurtures all that is authentic by acknowledging three simple realities: nothing lasts, nothing is finished, and nothing is perfect."
+My work has a spiritual nod to the Japanese concept of wabi-sabi.
+Simplistically, it is a worldview centered on the acceptance of transience and imperfection.
+The aesthetic is sometimes described as an appreciation of beauty that is ‘imperfect, impermanent, and incomplete’ in nature.

 The work falls into the cultural mode of metamodernism - a term used to describe an aesthetic approach that oscillates between modern and postmodern attitudes.
-It recognizes the irony and skepticism of postmodernism but also reaches toward sincerity, hope, and meaning (and meaningless) - without pretending those things are simple or absolute.
+It recognizes the irony and skepticism of postmodernism but also reaches toward sincerity, hope, and optimism of modernism - without pretending those things are simple or absolute.

-I employ a circular economy principle in the creation process of my work - using scrap from previous projects, reclaiming portions that were 'dead ends' or just re-imagining current pieces.
+The concept started with scrap sheet metal—old signage, shelving, and cabinets.
+As this supply became exhausted, I realized the opportunity costs of searching for scrap exceeded the cost of starting with virgin steel.
+Once in the ecosystem, however, I employ a circular economy principle in the creation process of my work - using scrap from previous projects, reclaiming portions that were “dead ends,” or simply reimagining current pieces.

 Powered by